 Perhaps they share an office space or have a desk nearby.
 You might begin a casual conversation, followed by a shared lunch or coffee break.
 A series of innocent personal disclosures are exchanged, like where you live or what your family does.
 Soon, this new workplace connection is seen by one or both as a “friendship.”

 Moving forward, you might find that your new office mate wants to socialize outside of work.
-That’s no harm in that, right?
+There’s no harm in that, right?
 It depends.
 Have you had a chance to reflect on how much you really have in common, based on your core values?
-Is this someone with whom you want to spend several hours of your time, after you’ve already done a 9-to-5 stretch with them, during the day?
+Is this someone with whom you want to spend several hours of your time, after you’ve already done a 9-to-5 stretch with them during the day?
 Is it possible that you feel friendly toward your coworker, without necessarily wanting to be friends?
 If so, how should you handle this?

 This first case, seems pretty borderline.
 Maybe you want to be friends with them and maybe you don’t.
 Let’s look at a more extreme example.